Skip to content

 Lactic acid is vegan and lactose-free!

-I hope that I have given you your vegan lifestyle and prevent possible symptoms of intolerance.
+I hope that I have given you your vegan lifestyle even easier and prevent possible symptoms of intolerance.
 Do you have any questions or suggestions about lactic acid?
 Then, as always, feel free to write me a comment!

-Stay animal-friendly and healthy,
+Stay pet friendly and healthy,

 Christoph from CareElite - Plastic-free living